bossbadi-web/perceptron/README.md

 1. Add environment variables

    - Rename `.env.example` to `.env`
-   - Create a Supabase project and add the corresponding variables
+   - Add the corresponding variables from your Supabase project
    - Create an OCR API account and add the API key

 1. Run the application in development mode